Our Technology

 Introduction

 NervGen’s lead drug candidate was developed in the laboratory of Dr. Jerry Silver.
 Dr. Silver is a renowned spinal cord injury and regenerative medicine researcher, and Professor of Neurosciences, at Case Western Reserve University (CWRU) in Cleveland, Ohio.
-Dr. Silver’s research focuses on the glial scar which forms at sites of a physical injury such as spinal cord injury, as well as sites of damage from diseases such as Alzheimer’s and multiple sclerosis.
+Dr. Silver’s research focuses on the glial scar which forms at sites of a physical injury such as spinal cord injury, as well as sites of damage from diseases such as Alzheimer’s disease and multiple sclerosis.

 The Glial Scar, CSPGs and the receptor PTPσ